 At least one regular slot of “quality time”per day, during which you spend positive time with your dog.
 This is your opportunity to stroke or groom your dog, to play safe quiet games, or just to sit together in front of the TV.
-(For safety, do remember to keep a hold on your dog’s harness whenever he or she is relaxing with you!)
-If your dog has been prescribed physiotherapy exercises, massage, etc., then these can be included as “quality time”.
+(For safety, do remember to keep a hold on your dog’s harness whenever they are relaxing with you!)
+If your dog has been prescribed physiotherapy exercises, massage, etc., these can be included as ‘quality time’.
 Some dogs love attention and will enjoy at least three sessions of owner interaction per day.

 Regular evening bedtime, after which the dog is left to sleep undisturbed in the crate.